hpe-dev-incubator/hpe-dev-portal/content/blog/kubernetes-monitoring-using-prometheus-and-grafana-in-hpe-greenlake-for-private-cloud-enterprise.md

     Apply complete!
 Resources: 2 added, 0 changed, 0 destroyed.
 ````
-#### Prometheus and Grafana access
+#### Check Prometheus and Grafana

-A﻿fter few minutes Terraform run, both Prometheus and Grafana get deployed in the K8s cluster, to its _monitoring_ namespace.
+A﻿fter few minutes Terraform run, both Prometheus and Grafana will be deployed in the K8s cluster to the namespace _monitoring_.

-T﻿ype the following command to check all the deployed monitoring resources.
+T﻿ype the following command to check the deployed monitoring resources.
 They should be all in _Running_ and _Ready_ states.

 ```markdown
 $ kubectl get all -n monitoring